Jack Dann: Life and career

-Earlier life
+Early life

 Jack Dann was born to a Jewish family in New York State in 1945 and grew up in Johnson City, New York.
 His father was an attorney and a judge.
 Dann describes himself as having been "a troublesome child in a very small town", and in his teens associated with a local gang.
 Following an incident during which gang members let off fireworks, which led to injuries, his parents enrolled him in a military academy, which he chose against the alternative option of a reform school, and where he remained for two years.

 Subsequently, he commenced theater studies at Hofstra University in New York City.
 However, in 1965 he contracted peritonitis after a poorly performed operation for appendicitis.
 He was considered unlikely to survive by his doctors, and spent four months recovering in hospital, at one stage sharing a ward with members of the Mafia who had been injured in a gun battle.
 He attributes a major change in outlook to his survival, and began a search for a fulfilling and meaningful vocation, which eventually led to him taking up writing.

 Following discharge from hospital, he moved to Binghamton, New York where he continued his studies.
 He was awarded a BA in social and political science in 1968 from Binghamton University and later undertook postgraduate studies in law at St John's Law School from 1969 to 1971.
 He lived in Binghamton for much of the next 30 years.
 His long term loyalty to the town which persisted until his move to Australia in 1994 earned him the description of 'the hermit of Binghamton' among his friends.